jgutman/mvesc/Models_Results/README.md

 * the results of the prediction performance

 We measure performance in several ways.
 We primarily focus on precision and recall, especially because our early warning risk prediction problem is imbalanced, with a large majority of students not labeled as at risk.
-`save_reports.py` generates detailed markdown reports and summary tables for each model run.
+`save_reports.py` generates detailed markdown reports and graphs, and write_to_database writes summary information to `model.reports` for each model run.
+If the `write_to_databse` option is set to true, then all the predictions and all the feature scores are also written to the database for easy analysis.

+### Feature Importances and Individual Risks

+`generate_individual_risks` creates a new table (as well as saving a csv) for a given model which contains individual risk scores and individual risk factors for all current students.
+For logit models this process is very quick, but for other model types a different process is used for calculating individual feature importances and is very slow.